SkanderHatira/biseps_workflow/README.md

-# Snakemake workflow: bissprop
+# Snakemake workflow: biseps

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.23.0-brightgreen.svg)](https://snakemake.bitbucket.io)

 This is a `snakemake` pipeline for bisulfite sequencing data, it implements:

 1. Adapter trimming and quality check
 2. Quality reports and statistics (`fastqc`+ `multiqc`)
 3. Methylation extraction with `bismark` (`bowtie2`/`hisat2` as aligners)
 4. DMR identification with `dmrcaller` (in all contexts) : in progress